ThibaultPhilips-r0663615/guides-api/README.md

 - open a terminal to your liking[^2].
 [^2]: We advise you to use git bash (and navigate to the before created parent folder).
 For those who use visual studio code, you can use the build in terminal.

-- Run the following command, this will install firebase-tools on a global level across all projects[^3].
+- Run the following command, this will install Firebase-tools on a global level across all projects[^3].
  > npm install -g firebase-tools

-- After finishing that, login and authenticate the firebase tools by running the following command[^3].
+- After finishing that, login and authenticate the Firebase tools by running the following command[^3].
  > firebase login

-- Next, install the firebase functions service by running the following command[^3].
+- Next, install the Firebase functions service by running the following command[^3].
  > firebase init functions

 It will first ask if you are sure you want to create the project, press 'Y'.